The Most Surprising Number In Friday's Jobs Report

 While Trump's comments are true, unemployment figures have been falling steadily during the economic recovery for all Americans in nearly every age and racial group.

-The Labor Department only has data on black unemployment going back to 1972, decades after the agency started tracking unemployment generally.
+The Labor Department has data only on black unemployment going back to 1972, decades after the agency started tracking unemployment generally.

 The rate of unemployment for white Americans also fell slightly to 3.5 percent from 3.6 percent in April, but the unemployment rate has hovered around those numbers for approximately eight months.